 America’s deserts are rugged, but they also capture color.
 The reds and browns of the soil.
 The blues and purples of the distant mountains.
 The sky often rich with clouds, fast moving and prone to sudden showers you can see as swathes of gray against the horizon.
 But most surprising, for me at least, are the varied greens and yellows: A landscape alive with flora fed by those intermittent rains.

-This condition of not being able to recognize the desert for what it is is a symptom of ecological know-nothingness — excusable in a child, yes, but hardly so in an adult.
-I have lived my life content in ecological ignorance, and while I’ve learned to see the desert through the flora, I can’t name a single one of those plants, let alone explain their relationship to each other and the land from which they grow.
+It seems to me that this condition of being unable to recognize the desert for what it is is a symptom of ecological know-nothingness .
+I have lived my life content in ecological ignorance, and while I’ve learned to see the desert through the flora, I cannot name a single one of those plants, let alone explain their relationship to each other and the land from which they grow.
 They are a blur, an impression.

 An acquaintance of mine suggested that rather than make a New Year’s resolution, we would be better served by committing to a “theme” for the year, the idea being that a theme offers a more nuanced, expansive way to affect change than a resolution.
 A theme.
 Something around which to organize our thoughts and actions.
 I like this idea, so I choose for myself the theme of “ecology.”

 I want to think of ecology broadly, as encompassing what Félix Guattari calls the “three ecologies”: natural ecology, social ecology, and mental ecology.
 He shows how these ecological registers come to bear on each other; when one of them falls out of balance, the others follow.
 In other words, the three ecologies are integral parts of a larger ecosystem, which speaks to my earlier point about ecological know-nothingness.
 Being blind to the desert is to be blind to much more, including ourselves.